Prontent11/YoutubeClone/README.md

 # YoutubeClone

-In this app i have used Reactjs for frontend
+I used Reactjs for the frontend of this app

-Material UI Libray for desing ui
+The Material UI Library was used to design the user interface

-Rapid API v3 youtube api for data
+Rapid API Youtube v3 for YouTube data

-If are cloning this application don't forget to create .env file in root folder and then create env vairable with name VITE_REACT_APP_API_KEY and then add your api key
+If you are cloning this application, don't forget to create the .env file in the root folder and then create an environment variable called VITE_REACT_APP_API_KEY and add your API key.